President and Provost Faculty Awards

 The President's Award for Outstanding Research and Creative Activity

 The President's Award for Outstanding Research and Creative Activity recognizes the achievements of senior faculty members.
-To qualify for the award, one must be a current (not emeritus) associate professor or full professor.
+To qualify, one must be a current (not emeritus) associate professor or full professor.
 The selection committee will consider the nominees' research and creative activities throughout their careers, with a special emphasis on accomplishments while a CMU faculty member.
 No faculty member can receive this award more than once (a list of previous recipients can be found below).

 The Provost's Award for Outstanding Research and Creative Activity